Introduction to environmental impact assessments

 - an EES is not required; or

-- an EES is not required if certain conditions specified by the minister are met.
+- an EES is not required if certain conditions specified by the Planning Minister are met.

-Once the minister decides that an EES is required for a project, the process of preparing an EES begins.
+Once the Planning Minister decides that an EES is required for a project, the process of preparing an EES begins.

 There are five steps in this process:

-- Scope: the scope of the EES is developed by the minister, in consultation with the proponent and the public.
+- Scope: the scope of the EES is developed by the Planning Minister, in consultation with the proponent and the public.

 - Consultation: the proponent prepares and implements a consultation plan.